eN arts

 appointments are available on weekdays

 Although the kind of urgency I feel is quite different (it is not a matter of life and death), my expression also stems from a desire to remember the events of this world.
-In this exhibition, alongside works that continue my ongoing theme of attempting to preserve fleeting and uncertain sights, sounds, and tactile sensations, I will also present a video piece that documents an experiment from a collaborative project with artist Takayuki Mitsushima, centered on the theme of “exchange of senses,” in which I asked him to drive my car.
+In this exhibition, alongside works that continue my ongoing theme of attempting to preserve fleeting and uncertain sights, sounds, and tactile sensations, I will also present a video work that documents an experiment from a collaborative project with artist Takayuki Mitsushima, centered on the theme of “exchange of senses,” in which I asked him to drive my car.

 Ryosuke Imamura